Skip to content

 Sol-Ark manufacturer reportedly disables all Deye inverters in the US

 Updated on Mon, Nov 18th, 6AM to add corroboration and Sol-Ark’s response, and 4PM to add an additional response from Sol-Ark, including changes in wording from “OEM” to “contract manufacturer”, a distinction highlighted by Sol-Ark.
-This story is still developing, and may be subject to change.
+This story is still developing and may be subject to change.

 Ethics-wise you are literally shutting down equipment homeowners paid for and depend on to fit some twisted business strategy.